How to configure a caching only name server

 testing caching-only name server

-As we can see in the above output, the query has been resolved by the caching-only name server configured on the local system.
+The above output verifies the caching-only name server configured on the local system resolved this query.
 Since it was the first query the caching-only name server received for the name google.com, it resolved this name from the authoritative name servers.
 It took two milliseconds to resolve this name.
-If we send the same query again, it resolves the name from the cache.
-To verify it, let us use the host command again to resolve the same name and check the time it takes to resolve the name.
+If we send the same query again, it translates the name from the cache.
+To verify it, let us use the host command again to resolve the same name and check the time it takes to resolve.

 verifying caching-only name server

 As we can see in the above output, this time, it took 0 milliseconds.
-It verifies the query has been resolved from the cache.
+It verifies the caching-only name server used the cache to resolve the query.

 Viewing the cache data

 DNS provides a command line tool called rndc for cache management.
 We can use this tool to view the cache data.
 DNS stores the cache data in an encrypted format.
-To view the cache data, first, we need to convert it into a regular text format.
+We can view it only after converting it into regular text.
 The following command converts the cache data into regular text format and saves it into the file named cache.dumb.db in the /var/named/data directory.

 #rndc dumpdb -cache

-To find a particular record in the cache data, you can use the grep command.
-For example, the following command finds all records related to the name google.com.
+The grep command allows us to find a particular record in the cache data.
+For example, the following command finds all results related to the google.com.

 #grep google.com cache.dump.db